Mamena2020/zomie-turn-server/readme.md

 # Note

-After running this server don't forget to setup configuration to <a href="https://github.com/Mamena2020/zomie-app">zomie app</a> & <a href="https://github.com/Mamena2020/zomie-server"> Media Server</a>
+After running this server don't forget to setup configuration of <a href="https://github.com/Mamena2020/zomie-app">zomie app</a> & <a href="https://github.com/Mamena2020/zomie-server"> Media Server</a>

 - Client (<a href="https://github.com/Mamena2020/zomie-app">zomie app</a>)
    - dotenv file